-For asymmetric lenses, a number of alternative choices of behavioral laws have been explored.
-Some of these are strictly weaker than ours; for example, a number of papers from a community of researchers based in Tokyo replace the PUTGET law with a somewhat looser PUTGETPUT law, permitting a broader range of useful behaviors for lenses that duplicate information.
+For asymmetric lenses, a number of alternative laws have been explored.
+Some of these are weaker than ours; for example, a number of papers from a community of researchers based in Tokyo replace the PUTGET law with a somewhat looser PUTGETPUT law, permitting a broader range of useful behaviors for lenses that duplicate information.
 It would be interesting to see what kind of categorical structures arise from these choices.
-The proposal by Matsuda et al.[25] is particularly interesting because it also employs the idea of complements.
-Conversely, stronger laws can be imagined, such as the PUTPUT law discussed by Foster et al. [12] and the more refined variants in [14].
+The proposal by Matsuda et al.[22] is particularly interesting because it also employs the idea of complements.
+Conversely, stronger laws can be imagined, such as the PUTPUT law discussed by Foster et al. [11].

-A different foundation for defining lenses by recursion was explored by Foster et al. [12], using standard tools from domain theory to define monotonicity and continuity for lens combinators parametrized on other lenses.
+A different foundation for defining lenses by recursion was explored by Foster et al. [11], using standard tools from domain theory to define monotonicity and continuity for lens combinators parametrized on other lenses.
 The main drawback of this approach is that the required (manual) proofs that such recursive lenses are total tend to be somewhat intricate.
 By contrast, we expect that our initial-algebra approach can be equipped with automatic proofs of totality (that is, choices of the weight function w) in many cases of interest.